wendyverdonk93/docs/content/payment-methods/banks/request-to-pay/how-to-activate-request-to-pay.md

 ---
 ## Activate

-With MultiSafepay, Request to Pay is an additional (non-standard) payment method.
+Request to Pay is an additional (non-standard) payment method.
+To activate Request to Pay, email the Integration Team at <integration@multisafepay.com>

-You can submit the application to activate the payment method through one of our account managers at <sales@multisafepay.com>